-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEAR END DECEMBER 31, 2023
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2024 AND 2023

 At December 31, 2023, 89 fixed maturity securities, for which an allowance for credit loss had not been recognized, with a total unrealized loss of \$10,890 had been in an unrealized loss position for twelve months or more.
-Of those securities in an unrealized loss of twelve months or more, 1 security had fair values below 70% of book value with a total unrealized loss of \$78.
-The Company does not expect to sell, and it is not more likely than not that the Company would be required to sell, the AFS securities displayed above for which it has not recognized an allowance for credit loss, as of the dates indicated.
-Unrealized losses are primarily driven by changes in risk-free interest rates and credit spreads.
+Of those securities in an unrealized loss position for twelve months or more, 1 security had fair values below 70% of book value with a total unrealized loss of \$78.

-The following tables set for the activity in the allowance for credit losses for fixed maturity AFS securities, as of the date indicated:
+The following tables set for the activity in the allowance for credit losses for fixed maturity AFS securities, as of the dates indicated: